How to Clean Glass Jars for Reuse

 By nature, glass jars are made with thicker glass that can withstand the water pressure of a dishwasher.

 There's no debate about it: if it's on my shopping list and comes in a glass jar, it's coming home with me.
-With improved eco-friendly storage, maximized aesthetics and hygiene, and a home more aligned with plastic-free living, glass jars are a zero-waste staple.
+With improved eco-friendly storage, maximized aesthetics and hygiene, as well as a home more aligned with plastic-free living, glass jars are a zero-waste staple.
+The best part?
 It only takes a few items easily found around the house to clean a glass jar for reuse and enjoy years more of use before popping it in recycling.

 TABLE OF CONTENTS